open-telemetry/opentelemetry-java/README.md

 ### Summary

-We plan to merge projects and pave the path for future improvements as a unified community of tracing vendors, users and library authors who wants apps be managed better.
+We plan to merge projects and pave the path for future improvements as a unified community of tracer vendors, users and library authors who wants apps be managed better.
 We are open to feedback and suggestions from all of you!

 [circleci-image]: https://circleci.com/gh/open-telemetry/opentelemetry-java.svg?style=svg